What is Heuristic Play?

 There is no right or wrong way to do things, therefore, it is therapeutic and fully inclusive

 Children modify and change what they already know to gain new knowledge

 Children become absorbed for long periods of learning to explore without adult direction.

 It supports children’s natural ways of learning through schemas.

 The adults sit quietly around the outside of the room so as not to distract the child’s natural exploration, they do not direct the play in any way and only support the child if they come to them for help, are distressed or they sense that their child has had enough.

-At the end of the session children help to sort the materials putting them back in their correct bags with the support of the teacher.
-Objects are stored in labelled drawstring bags, for easy storage.
+At the end of the session, children help to sort the materials putting them back in their correct bags with the support of the teacher.
+Objects are stored in labeled drawstring bags, for easy storage.

 Find out more by looking at our leaflet at heuristic play